A Weyl Criterion for Finite-State Dimension and Applications: Preservation of finite-state dimension under real arithmetic

-The proof of Theorem \ref{thm:wallstheorem} in \cite{DLN06} was radically different from Wall's original proof.
-They use the Schur concavity of the entropy function, in order to show that $\dim_{FS}$ and $\Dim_{FS}$ are contractive functions with respect to an appropriate pseudometric defined on infinite sequences.
-Along with the entropy characterization of finite-state dimension in \cite{bourke2005entropy}, this implies the required result.
-In comparison, Wall uses Weyl's criterion for normality.
-It was unclear how exponential sums could be used in order to prove Theorem \ref{thm:wallstheorem} for arbitrary finite-state dimensions since we lacked a characterization of finite-state dimension in terms of exponential sums.
-We demonstrate that our framework indeed provides a Fourier analytic proof of Theorem \ref{thm:wallstheorem} using Weyl's criterion for finite-state dimension.
-For the rest of the section, we assume that the base in Theorem \ref{thm:wallstheorem} is $2$, and denote $\dim^2_{FS}$ by $\dim_{FS}$ and $\Dim^2_{FS}$ by $\Dim_{FS}$, respectively.
-The result easily generalizes to arbitrary bases.
+In this section, we demonstrate the utility of our framework by proving the most general results yet regarding the preservation of finite-state dimension under arithmetic operations like addition with reals satisfying a natural independence condition, and multiplication with non-zero rationals.
+These results strictly generalize all known results regarding the preservation of finite-state dimension including those of Doty, Lutz and Nandakumar \cite{DLN06} and Aistleitner \cite{Aistleitner2011}.
+Our Weyl criterion plays a pivotal role in these extensions.
+We combine our Weyl criterion along with recent estimates by Hochman \cite{Hochman2014} for the entropy of convolution of probability measures.

 It is easier to analyze addition and multiplication as operations over $\T$.
-Hence we first obtain an equivalent Weyl's criterion for finite-state dimension in terms of measures over $\T$ rather than measures over $\Sigma^\infty$ as in Theorem \ref{thm:nonconvergentcaseweylcriterion}.
+Hence we first obtain an equivalent Weyl's criterion for finite-state dimension in terms of measures over $\T$.
 We now define the analogues of upper and lower average entropies for measures over $\T$.
 This turns out to be the notion of R\'enyi dimension as defined by Alfr\'ed R\'enyi in \cite{renyi1959dimension}.
 Recall that for any $m$ and $w \in \Sigma_m^n$, $I^m_w$ denotes the interval $\left[ v_m(w0^\infty), v_m(w0^\infty)+m^{-\lvert w \rvert} \right)$ in $\T$.

 \begin{definition}[R\'enyi Dimension] For any probability measure $\mu$ on $\T$ and \emph{partition factor} $m$, let $\mathbf{H}^m_{n}(\mu)=-\sum_{w \in \Sigma_m^n}\mu(I^m_w)\log(\mu(I^m_w))$.
 The \emph{R\'enyi upper and lower dimensions} (see \cite{renyi1959dimension} and \cite{young1982dimension}) are defined as follows,